kinow/kinoshita.eti.br/_posts/2016-07-17-reasons-for-having-pt-and-ptbr-in-a-software.md

 ---
-title: 'Reasons for having pt and pt-BR in a software'
-author: kinow
+date: 2016-07-17 14:14:03 +1300
+layout: post
 tags:
 - skosmos
 - translation
 - semantic web
-category: 'blog'
-time: '14:14:03'
+title: Reasons for having pt and pt-BR in a software
 ---

 Some time ago I found some spare time to work on a different Open Source project: